ProDataMan/ansible-best-practices-windows/labs/error-handling/ErrorHandling_Intro_new.md

 1. Right Click in the explorer pane
 1. Select `New Folder`
 1. Name the folder 'error-handler'
+1. in the explorer view expand the ansible-best-practices-windows folder
+1. expand the labs/error-handler folder
+1. drag the maint folder and drop it on the ansible-working/error-handler folder created in the previous step
-1. Right click on new folder
+1. Right click on the ansible-working/error-handler folder
 1. Select `New File`
 1. Name the file report.yml
 1. Enter the name and content details below: